-Es Grau, is one of the villages that are more conserved in Menorca.
+Es Grau is one of the villages that are more conserved in Menorca.
 There are the typical white houses of one or two flats with the white roofs.
 Depending on the picture, it can be confused with the fisher's village of Binibequer.
 Es Grau is so small, so we can easily visit it in less than 20 minutes, so it's a mandatory visit if you go to its beach.

 It has 4 restaurants, where you can enjoy amazing views and taste awesome dishes of local gastronomy.
-Three of them are at the begging of the village, and the last one in Es Grau harbor.
+Three of them are at the begging of the village, and the last one in Es Grau harbour.
 From there, you can see depending on the time, how still old fishers come back from the sea with great big catches.

-From the same Es Grau harbor, in summer, some small boats bring people to the Island.
+From the same Es Grau harbour, in summer, some small boats bring people to the Island.
 Why not staying for a day there?
 The service is similar to the taxi, so we won't have problems to stay one that on the island.

 Colom Island was bought in 2018 by 4 million euros to businessman Victor Madera.
 Although the interior of the island is private, all their beaches and shores are public.
 We are not gonna have any problem to enjoy them.